 Here are some of the most popular so-called Facebook hacking tools which fool a lot of people, thus making a lot of money.

 - Ultimate Facebook Hack Tool.

 But right now, you might be ready to argue with me that there are people who hack Facebook accounts.
 Well, you got a point.
-Yes there are.
-You, me and everyone can do it just with some efforts.
+Yes, there are.
+You, me, and everyone can do it just with some effort.
 But, please don’t.
 I’m again reminding you that it’s highly against the law.

 So, how do they do it, if not with these crazy software?

 Even though those software and tools I talked about don’t work.
 There are some other ways to hack online accounts.
 In fact, there are more than 10 to 20 methods.
 But, here are two of the Facebook hacking techniques that I’m aware of.